 Another issue that can cause connectivity problems to the Internet is unsupported wireless security settings.
 Sometimes if you buy a new wireless router and setup security using WPA or some other strong encryption, your wireless card may not support it.

 In that case, try to turn off all wireless security and see if that solves your problem.
-It’s best to just make the network an unsecured wireless network temporarily so that you can figure out whether it’s the security settings that are causing the problem.
-If you can connect to the Internet when there is no security, then try a different protocol like WEP.
+It’s best to just make the network an unsecured wireless network temporarily so that you can figure out whether it’s the security settings that are causing the problem or not.
+If you can connect to the Internet when there is no security, then try a different protocol like WPA2 + WPA.
+Read my in-depth post on the difference between WPA2, WPA and WEP.